sensedeep/custom-metrics/README.md

 import {CustomMetrics} from 'CustomMetrics'
 ```

-Next create and configure the CustomMetrics instance.
+Next create and configure the CustomMetrics instance by nominating the DynamoDB table and key structure to hold your metrics.

 ```javascript
 const metrics = new CustomMetrics({